Healthy Homes Assessment Grenada North

 Draught Stopping Grenada North

-Draughts increase the likelihood of less temperature in homes.
-A humid home is more expensive to heat, which means wasting energy and incurring higher costs.
+Draughts increase the likelihood of lower temperatures in houses.
+A damp house costs more to heat, which completed jobs in wasting energy and incurring higher costs.

-You don’t require to block off gaps or holes in the building.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the home gets warmer and cooler, so that they can still be shut and opened, rather than being stuck.
-We will check all doors and windows in the Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps that are part of the building.
+For example, tiny gaps around windows and doors may be required to allow for movement of the structure as the house heats and cools, to allow them to be closed and opened instead of than securing.
+We will examine all windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections